Agencies Responsible for regulating drones in the Republic of Lithuania

 You are only permitted to fly your drone when you are mentally sound, not when you are exhausted or under the influence of alcohol, drugs, or medications.

 You are personally responsible for maintaining the condition of your drone.
 Therefore, before each flight, it is necessary to check and ensure that all controls and the propulsion engine are operational.
-If you have any doubts about the unmanned aerial vehicle’s functionality or the meteorological situation, flying is prohibited.
+Flying is prohibited if you have doubts about the unmanned aerial vehicle’s functionality or the meteorological situation.

 Notes for recreational drone pilots flying for fun in Lithuania